 What is the Cloud?

 Rather than accessing a single machine, the Cloud is “virtual,” backed by a network of computers.
 Virtual means that multiple computing resources made up of software, data, and services are shared and appear as one resource (or Cloud) to the user.
-Accessible anytime from anywhere, the Cloud optimizes computing so you have the right amount of resources available when you need them.
+Essentially, it’s accessible anytime from anywhere.
+The Cloud optimizes computing so you have the right amount of resources available when you need them.

 Why Do Companies Use the Cloud?

 Some of the major reasons why businesses turn to the Cloud include:

 - Cost Savings – the Cloud is generally less expensive than an in-house solution or a dedicated hosting solution.
 Using the Cloud also avoids incurring capital investments and you typically pay for only what you use.

 - Flexibility – the Cloud allows you to quickly scale resources up or down according to your needs.
 This is a key benefit for organizations with variable compute cycles.

 - Access to Latest Technologies – the Cloud typically leverages the latest and greatest technologies available in the industry.
 This includes fast processors, efficient storage, networking, and powerful software to deliver optimal performance with reliability and security.
 It can be cost-prohibitive and disruptive to attain this optimal level of performance on your own.

 Connect with Connectria